bbrzycki/setigen/docs/source/cadences.rst

     c.apply(lambda fr: fr.add_noise(4e6))

-For convenience, cadences also have :func:`~setigen.cadence.Cadence.add_signal`, which passes all arguments through to :func:`setigen.Frame.add_signal`, but adjusts the times used in the signal calculation appropriately.
+For convenience, cadences also have :func:`~setigen.cadence.Cadence.add_signal`, which passes all arguments through to :func:`~setigen.frame.Frame.add_signal`, but adjusts the times used in the signal calculation appropriately.

 As an example, if you wanted to add a drifting signal only to "A" observations: